Algorithms for Adaptive Experiments that Trade-off Statistical Analysis with Reward: Combining Uniform Random Assignment and Reward Maximization: Related Work

 \section{Related Work}

-Given the well-documented challenges of drawing inferences from adaptively collected data~\citep{xu2013estimation, bowden2017unbiased, nie2018adaptively, shin2019sample,deshpande2018accurate, zhang2020inference,villar2015multi, rafferty2019statistical}, two general approaches have been taken to address this issue: developing methods to make correct inferences directly from data collected using existing adaptive algorithms, or changing the adaptive algorithm to collect better data.
-Work taking the first approach has primarily focused on characterizing bias from ordinary least squares estimates and reducing that bias through a variety of statistical approaches~\citep{xu2013estimation,bowden2017unbiased,deshpande2018accurate, nie2018adaptively, shin2019sample}; reducing the bias of an estimator is related to the final performance of a hypothesis test, but does not directly address the hypothesis testing procedure (typically evaluated through FPR and Power).
-We focus on statistical hypothesis testing because that is the dominant paradigm for analyzing data in digital field experiments~\citep{bayarri2004interplay}; future work could explore the impact of adding uniform random allocation on Bayesian analysis.
-There is reason to believe that the issues in incorrect statistical conclusions extend beyond hypothesis tests, as the issues in bias in estimates of means~\citep{nie2018adaptively} and unequal sample sizes are not restricted to one particular kind of test.
+Two general approaches have been taken to address poor inference from adaptively collected data: developing methods to make correct inferences directly from data collected using existing adaptive algorithms, or changing the adaptive algorithm to collect better data.
+Work taking the first approach has primarily focused on characterizing bias from ordinary least squares estimates and reducing that bias through a variety of statistical approaches~\cite{xu2013estimation,bowden2017unbiased,deshpande2018accurate,nie2018why,shin2019biased}; reducing the bias of an estimator is related to the final performance of a hypothesis test, but does not directly address the hypothesis testing procedure (typically evaluated through FPR and Power).
+We focus on statistical hypothesis testing because that is the dominant paradigm for analyzing data in digital field experiments; future work could explore the impact of adding uniform random allocation on Bayesian analysis.
+There is reason to believe that the issues in incorrect statistical conclusions extend beyond hypothesis tests, as the issues in bias in estimates of means~\cite{nie2018why} and unequal sample sizes are not restricted to one particular kind of test.